 Company's industrial relations continued to be harmonious during the period underreview.
 The Company strives to provide the best work environment with ample opportunitiesto grow and explore.
 Healthy cordial and harmonious industrial relations have beenmaintained by the Company at all levels.

 Disclosures as per the Provision of Section 197 (12) of Companies Act 2013

-The information required pursuant to the provisions of Section 197 of the Act read withRule 5(1) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules2014 in respect of employees of the Company has been appended as Annexure C of thisReport.
+The information required pursuant to the provisions of Section 197 of the Act read withRule 5(1) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules2014 in respect of employees of the Company has been appended as Annexure D of thisReport.
 In terms of first proviso to Section 136 of the Act the Report and Accounts arebeing sent to the Members and others entitled thereto excluding the information onemployees particulars as required pursuant to provisions of Rule 5(2) and Rule 5(3) of theCompanies (Appointment and Remuneration of Managerial Personnel) Rules 2014.
 The saidinformation is available for inspection by the Members at the Registered Office of theCompany during business hours on working days of the Company up to the date of the ensuingAGM.
-If any Member is interested in obtaining a copy thereof such Member may write to theCompany Secretary in this regard and same will be furnished on suchrequest.
+If any Member is interested in obtaining a copy thereof such Member may write to theCompany Secretary at firstname.lastname@example.org in this regard and same will be furnished on suchrequest.

 Compliance of Reserve Bank of India Guidelines